stoneskin/ChineseCharactersRecognitionApp/doc/ProjectPlan.md

 Developer: [Leo S](https://github.com/lsun0547)
 Developer: [Ethan G](https://github.com/magicArc)

 ## Overview

-The Team will Build a Character recognition App solution for MLCCC (Main Line Chinese Culture Center) The Team will meet weekly at 7:30 PM Friday or 10 AM Saturday Morning to discuss the design and tasks.
+The Team will Build a Character recognition App solution for MLCCC (Main Line Chinese Culture Center) The Team will meet weekly at 7:30 PM Friday or 11 AM Sunday Morning to discuss the design and tasks.

 ## Goal

 1. The App could be run on a computer’s browser or mobile devices.
 2. The Phase 1 delivery date is targeted at Sep 1, 2023
 3. The Phase 2 delivery date will be Feb 1, 2024
+4. The Phase 3 delivery date will be Tbd

 ## Technical Info